Salt Lake City

-The average high temperature at the time of the GRC Annual Meeting & GEA GeoExpo+ is 71 degrees farenheit / 21.6 degrees celsius.
-The average low temperature is 46 degrees farenheit /7.7 degrees celsius.
+The average high temperature at the time of the GRC Annual Meeting & GEA GeoExpo+ is 71 degrees fahrenheit / 21.6 degrees celsius.
+The average low temperature is 46 degrees fahrenheit, /7.7 degrees celsius.
 So, bring a jacket for the evenings but also some sun-screen to protect yourself at such a high altitude.

 Salt Lake City (SLC) has nonstop and direct flights (one stop without changing planes) throughout North America and connecting flights to almost anywhere in the world.
 The following map lists the cities with nonstop service from SLC: